nasa/puma/python/tutorials/README.md

 This folder contains tutorials that show the basic workings of PuMApy.

 # How to use
+Depending on how you installed PuMA, you might have to install the following dependencies into the conda environment:

+    conda activate puma
+    conda install -c conda-forge ipympl jupyterlab

 To follow the tutorials, from the puma root folder run:

-    conda activate puma
-    jupyter notebook
+    jupyter lab

 from this folder and then open the tutorial that you want to follow.